-Check every 3,000 miles. (i) Setting contact breaker gap.
-The contact breaker gap must be set to 0.012 in. - 0.015 in, when the contacts are fully separated.
+(i) Setting contact breaker gap.
+The contact breaker gap must be set to 0.012 in.-0.015 in. when the contacts are fully separated.
 To adjust the gap, turn the engine until the contacts are fully opened.
 Slacken the locking nut of the adjustable contact and turn the contact by its hexagon head until a feeler gauge of appropriate thickness is a sliding fit in the gap.
-Tighten the lock nut and recheck the gap. (ii) Adjusting the timing control cable.
-Any slackness in the cable can be taken up by sliding the waterproofing rubber shroud by sliding the waterproofing rubber shroud up the cable and turning the hexagon headed cable adjuster.
-After adjusting, return shroud to its original position over the adjuster and central barrel.
+Tighten the lock nut and re-check the gap. (ii) Adjusting the Timing Control Cable.
+Any (ii) Adjusting the Timing Control Cable.
+Any slackness in the cable can be taken up by sliding the waterproofing rubber shroud up the cable and turning the hexagon headed cable adjuster.
+After adjusting, return the shroud to its original position over the adjuster and central barrel.
 2 (c).
 Cleaning To be carried out every 6,000 miles.
-Check the contact breaker contacts and, if necessary, clean them as described in Subsection 2(a).
+Check the contact breaker contacts and, if necessary, clean them as described in Subsection 2 (a).
 Wipe the outside of the magneto to remove dirt or grease.
-Check the cable adjuster and control barrel for signs of water ingress. water ingress.
-Remove the high tension pick-up and polish with a soft dry cloth.
-The carbon brush must move freely in its holder.
-If necessary, clean it with a petrol-moistened cloth.
-Should the brush be worn to within 1/8 in. of the shoulder it must be renewed.
-Whilst the pick-up moulding is removed, clean the slip ring track and flanges by holding a soft dry cloth against them with a suitably shaped piece of wood while the engine is slowly turned. engine is slowly turned.
-The high tension cable must be kept clean and dry.
+Check the cable adjuster and control barrel for signs of water ingress.
+Remove the high tension pick-ups and polish with soft dry cloth.
+The carbon brushes must move freely in their holders.
+If necessary, clean with a petrol-moistened cloth.
+Should either brush be worn to within 1/8 in. of the shoulder it must be renewed.
+Whilst the pick-up mouldings are removed, clean the slip ring track and flanges by holding a soft dry cloth against them with a suitably-shaped piece of wood while the engine is slowly turned.
+The high tension cables must be kept clean and dry.

 2 (d).
-Renewing High Tension Cable If, on inspection, the high tension cable shows signs of deterioration, it must be shows signs of deterioration, it must be replaced, using neoprene covered rubber cable.
-To fit a new high tension cable, bare the end for about 3/8 in., thread the knurled moulded nut over the cable and thread the bared cable through tile washer removed from the old cable (see Fig. 3).
+Renewing High Tension Cables If, on inspection, either high tension cable shows signs of deterioration, it must be replaced, using neoprene covered rubber cable.
+To fit a new high tension cable, bare the end for about 3/8 in., thread the knurled moulded nut over the cable, and thread the bared cable through the washer removed from the old cable (see Fig. 3).
 Bend back the strands radially and screw the nut into the pick-up moulding.

-Fig. 3

-2 (e).
-Renewing Timing Control Cable

-The Bowden timing control cable should be renewed if it becomes frayed, otherwise moisture may enter the contact breaker housing.
+Fig. 3 2 (e).
+Renewing Timing Control Cable The Bowden timing control cable should be renewed if it becomes frayed, otherwise moisture may enter the contact breaker housing.
 To do this, slip back the rubber shroud and, by means of the hexagon at the base, unscrew the control barrel.
 If the cable and the plunger to which it is attached are now pulled upwards, the cable nipple can be disengaged from the plunger slot.
 Soften the solder and remove the nipple.

-Thread the new length of cable through the rubber shroud, cable adjuster, control barrel, scaling washer and restoring spring.
+Thread the new length of cable through the rubber shroud, cable adjuster, control barrel, sealing washer and restoring spring.
 Solder the nipple to the end of the cable.
-Engage the nipple with the slot in the plunger and screw the control barrel into the body, ensuring that the sealing washer is correctly fitted between the barrel and the body.
-Take up any slackness in the cable by means of the adjuster before refitting the rubber shroud in position.
+Engage the nipple with the slot in the plunger and screw the control barrel into the body, ensuring that the sealing washer is correctly fitted between the barrel and the body Take up any slackness in the cable by means of the adjuster before refitting the rubber shroud in position.
 2 (f).
-Contact Breaker Spring The correct contact breaker spring pressure, measured at the contacts, is 28-36

-3. Testing Magdyno in Position on Engine To locate cause of misfiring or failure of ignition, check as follows
+Contact Breaker Spring The correct contact breaker spring pressure, measured at the contacts, is 18-24 oz.
+3. Testing Magdyno in Position on Engine To locate cause of misfiring or failure of ignition, check as follows: